joezuntz/cosmosis-doc/features/sampler_features.rst

 - compute the fisher matrix approximation to the covariance at that point
 - initialise emcee walkers from that covariance

-Currently only a best-fit estimate and covariance estimate are passed to the next sampler; please open an issue if you can think of more then please open an issue.
+Currently only a best-fit estimate and covariance estimate are passed to the next sampler; if you can think of more then please open an issue.